Kuberlytics/singleuser-data8/README.md

-# singleuser-data8
+# Single-user Docker image for Data8-like classes

-Minimal data8 singleuser image for use with JupyterHub
+This repository contains a simple single-user image for use with JupyterHub when teaching a [data8](https://data8.org) like class.